umshere/speak2reel/README.md

 *   **OpenAI API**:
     *   Whisper for transcription (priced per minute of audio).
     *   GPT-4o or similar for translation and image prompt generation (priced per token).
-*   **Stability AI API**:
-    *   SD3 or similar for image generation (priced per image).
+    *   DALL-E 3 or GPT-4o for image generation (priced per image).

 **Rough Estimate**: For a 60-second reel involving transcription, translation of ~500 words, generation of ~5 image prompts, and 5 images, the cost might be in the range of **US$0.10 - US$0.30**.
 This is highly dependent on the exact length of text processed by GPT models and the number of images generated.
 The project aims to stay below US$0.30 per demo reel as per the initial brief.
-Always check the latest pricing for OpenAI and Stability AI.
+Always check the latest pricing for OpenAI APIs.

 ## Troubleshooting/FAQ